codeforamerica/amiinlv/README.md

 The default task will do a once-off compile and close.

-The 'watch' task will monitor any less or js files for changes and re-run the less or browserify build automatically if any appropriate files are changed.
+The 'watch' task will monitor any js files for changes and re-run the browserify build automatically if any appropriate files are changed.

 You may also use the "npm run-script" make and "npm run-script watch" commands to invoke gulp and gulp watch respectively.

+Stylesheets are now auto-generated from source [SCSS](http://sass-lang.com/) in the Express server via middleware, so

 Browser support
 ---------------